Vis4Sense/student-projects/2023-2024/readme.md

 - start compiling the requriement list
 - search for papers about information needed to reconstruct the sensemaking process
 - Have a look of the 'mv3' branch of the historymap code: https://github.com/Vis4Sense/HistoryMap/tree/mv3

+Rachana
+- try out the apple ML library for Stable Diffusion
+- add a bit more context and supported writing tasks to the requirements
+- Reduce the requirement list to 4~5 points if you can
+- for the UI design, identify the components that will be the research contributions in the paper and focus on those first

 # 4 Dec 2023 (trading)
 - Kai: